Eva´s portfolio at Finnish Designers.

 I started UDUMBARA and making kitchenware pottery in 1994.
 My first product was a stoneware sauerkraut/kimchi jar for “city” gourmet people.
 You could easily disinfect it in the oven and it fitted in a refrigerator.

-In my youth I lived in Massachusetts and got acquainted with with Shaker movements minimalism and simplicity of their beautiful everyday objects at Hancock Shaker Village.
-Their functional aspect has inspired me while creating the small scale series for Udumbara.
+In my youth, I lived in Massachusetts and got acquainted with the Shaker movement’s minimalism and simplicity of their beautiful everyday objects at Hancock Shaker Village.
+Their functional aspect has inspired me while creating the small-scale series for Udumbara.

 After attending Somero II International Ceramic seminar in Kultela Brick Factory in 1999.
 I got to know the owner and master of the brick factory in Kultela, Arvo Kankare.

-There I got my first touch and passion for the beautiful but demanding Finnish wild clay and with Arvos guidance started to make functional products with it.
+There I got my first touch and passion for the beautiful but demanding Finnish wild clay and with Arvos’s guidance started to make functional products with it.

-Inventing the bag-in-box wine cooler took me all away to China where I worked in ceramic project in periods in Yixing, Dingshu town (2004–2006).
+Inventing the bag-in-box wine cooler took me all away to China where I worked on a ceramic project in periods in Yixing, Dingshu town (2004–2006).

 After seeing all the factories there and the pollution there.
 I felt that there was no longer reason or demand for the way I was still doing pottery in Finland and started to work at Helsinki Airport.

 Luckily I have found back my passion for pottery.
 Now I exclusively work with Finnish wild clay.
-I love making simple wildclay terracotta flowerpots and bit modernised versions of Nordic rustic kitchenware.
+I love making simple wild clay terracotta flowerpots and sculptures.

-The wild clay has it’s own temperamental nature that needs patience when working but I enjoys the rewarding results that are lively and tactile.
-The material is very delicate and her bigger objects will require months of ageing of the clay before firing.
+The wild clay has its own temperamental nature that needs patience when working but I enjoy the rewarding results that are lively and tactile.
+The material is very delicate and her bigger objects will require months of aging of the clay before firing.
 The material gives the products a wonderfully rich earthy character.

 By choosing this raw material I want to emphasize the unique value of local natural clay.
-Finnish natural clay is warm, homely and above all an ecological choice, because as a natural raw material it does not require complex processing and it is fired to a ready product at a low temperature.
+Finnish natural clay is warm, homely and above all an ethical choice, because the source is known and as a natural raw material it does not require complex processing and it is fired to a ready product at a low temperature.